-I’m interviewing REAL LIFE HUMANS for my podcast who’ve changed their digital marketing for good and uses simple techniques to transform their business and brand.
+I’m interviewing REAL LIFE HUMANS for my podcast who’ve changed their digital marketing for good and who’ve used simple techniques to transform their business and brand.

-Jenny explains how some simple usability changes improved conversion on her home page, encouraged more sign ups to her lead magnet and ultimate drove more sales.
+Jenny explains how some simple usability changes improved conversion on her home page, encouraged more sign ups to her lead magnet, and ultimately drove more sales.

-Jenny is a video marketing coach, educator and speaker, with 25 years experience creating and delivering programs to audiences from 2-200.
+Jenny is a video marketing coach, educator, and speaker, with 25 years of experience creating and delivering programs to audiences from 2-200.
 Jenny helps successfully implement video marketing for her clients to grow their people, profile and profit.

-From generating ideas to bring your video marketing to life, to taming the technology and building a profit focused, client centred strategy, Jenny inspires and motivates clients every day to use video marketing to grow their business and increase their profitability, through workshops, online programs and 1:1 intensives.
+Generating ideas to bring your video marketing to life, taming the technology and building a profit-focused, client-centred strategy, Jenny inspires and motivates clients every day to use video marketing to grow their business and increase their profitability.
+She runs workshops, online programs, and 1:1 intensives.

-Rejecting random acts of video marketing and needing an uncomplicated system to follow to build her business visibility, Jenny developed a five step system that makes adding video marketing simple to implement in any type of business, and do it like a star.
+Rejecting random acts of video marketing and needing an uncomplicated system to follow to build her business visibility, Jenny developed a five-step system that makes adding video marketing simple to implement in any type of business.

 A solo mum to three teenage boys, she can be found at co-working spaces and cafes avoiding taxi driving gigs and crimes against personal hygiene.